dhellmann/pymotw/PyMOTW/gzip/index.rst

     working with streams of compressed data, you may want to prefix the data with an integer representing the actual amount of data to be read.

+.. {{{cog
+.. cog.out(run_script(cog.inFile, 'gzip_StringIO.py'))
+.. }}}

 ::

 	$ python gzip_StringIO.py
 	UNCOMPRESSED: 300
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.

 	COMPRESSED: 48
-    1f8b080097fc3b4902ff0ac94855284ecc4d55c8c9cc4bd551c82f4b2d5248cc4b0133f4b8424665916401000000ffff
+	1f8b080084e3a14902ff0ac94855284ecc4d55c8c9cc4bd551c82f4b2d5248cc4b0133f4b8424665916401000000ffff

 	RE-READ: 300
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.
 	The same line, over and over.

+.. {{{end}}}

 .. seealso::